freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/lychrel-numbers.md

 ## Instructions

 <section id='instructions'>
 Write a function that takes a number as a parameter.
 Return true if the number is a Lynchrel number.
 Otherwise, return false.
-The iteration limit is 500.
+Remember that the iteration limit is 500.
 </section>

 ## Tests